 Davis eventually decided to leave the Chrysler Dealership and open his own business, Davis Motor Sales, in downtown Detroit in 1939.
 He sold used cars but still brokered new car sales for customers.
 By 1940, Studebaker Corporation, looking to increase their sales in the Detroit area, offered Davis a franchise.
 Davis accepted the offer and used his entire life savings remodel and reface his building (he was unable to get a loan) to begin selling new Studebakers.
 This would make him third African American in the country to be awarded a new car franchise.
 Shortly after, he would be named president of the Studebaker Dealers Association of Detroit.

 In 1955, after Studebaker was acquired by Packard Motor Car Co., Davis decided to drop his Studebaker franchise in hopes of acquiring a new car dealership with one of the “Big Three.”
 It wasn’t until 1963 that he was awarded a new-car franchise with Chrysler-Plymouth.
-Davis was the first African American in the country to own a “Big Three” franchise when he opened Ed Davis, Inc., Plymouth-Chrysler-Imperial Dealership.
+Davis was first African American to own a new car dealership in Detroit when he opened Ed Davis, Inc., Plymouth-Chrysler-Imperial Dealership.

 Following his success as an automobile dealer, Davis was appointed as general manager of the Detroit Department of Street Railways (now known as Detroit Department of Transportation).
 He remained in that position, the first African American to hold it, until 1974 when he officially retired.
 In 1979 he wrote his autobiography, One Man’s Way, and was inducted into the Automotive Hall of Fame in 1996.